s0urav6529/sourav-node-ocean/README.md

         try {

-            //just load all data from the database const allData = await productModel.find({}).select('productName').
+            //@just load all data from the database
+            //@here in populate (In path (categoryId & subCategoryId) is the key to relation with the category, subCategory model
+            //@and in select (category & subCategory) is the property of category & subCategory Model)

+            const allData = await productModel.find({}).select('productName').
                             populate({path:'categoryId subCategoryId' , select:'category subCategory'});